 What is it?
 Forest Bathing.

-Ok, I can just imagine the eye-rolling going on right now…that would have been my husband at any point before I hopped on the holistic train, but it’s really a thing!
+Ok, I can just imagine the eye-rolling going on right now.
+That totally would have been my husband at any point before I hopped on the holistic train, but it’s really a thing!
 Oh, and it doesn’t involve getting naked and rubbing yourself with leaves, so don’t worry.
-It’s rapidly gaining popularity because of how effective it is…there are even forest bathing clubs and retreats all over North America!
+Forest Bathing is rapidly gaining popularity because of how effective and easy it is…there are even forest bathing clubs and retreats all over North America.
 My husband and I were always amazed at how much more relaxed we feel at our cottage – a marked difference to how we feel at home.
 Now we know why!

-How do I to help manage my incessant worrying?
-I forest bathe…and I make it a priority to do it everyday (it feels that good!).
+How do I manage my sometimes incessant worrying?
+One of my favorite ways is to forest bathe…and I make it a priority to do it everyday (it feels that good!).